 Leafy Sea Dragon

-One of South Australia’s best shore dive sites, Rapid Bay Jetty is an easy entry using a set of stairs from a dive platform on a nearby jetty.
-The pier pilings of the 1,500 foot (470 meter) jetty are teeming with life, including large schools of fish, nudibranchs, worms, tunicates, and leafy sea dragons.
+One of South Australia’s best shore dive sites, Rapid Bay Jetty, is an easy entry using a set of stairs from a dive platform on a nearby jetty.
+The pier pilings of the 1,500-foot (470-meter) jetty are teeming with life, including large schools of fish, nudibranchs, worms, tunicates, and leafy sea dragons.
 Roughly 2 hours from Adelaide is another spectacular shore dive site, Edithburgh Jetty.
-This small dive site features pilings completely covered in colorful sponges and tunicates, as well as a variety of marine life including seahorses, nudibranchs, octopuses, and leafy sea dragons.
+This small dive site features pilings completely covered in colorful sponges and tunicates, as well as a variety of marine life, including seahorses, nudibranchs, octopuses, and leafy sea dragons.
 Night dives at Edithburgh are popular for the chance to see the pajama squid.

 Shore Diving at Rapid Bay Jetty

-The best shore diving in Adelaide is offered year-round, although temperatures vary significantly between summer and winter months.
-For warmer temperatures, it’s best to visit in December to February.
+The best shore diving in Adelaide is offered year-round, although temperatures vary significantly between the summer and winter months.
+For warmer temperatures, it’s best to visit from December to February.
 A dive holiday in Adelaide should be planned with enough time to cover the three peninsulas hosting Adelaide’s best dive sites.

 Direct flights from several countries in Southeast Asia land at Adelaide’s International Airport (ADL), as well as direct domestic flights from other major cities in Australia.
 Accommodation options are wide-ranging in this large city, so divers will easily find something to suit their budget and interests.
 With the many shore dive sites in Adelaide scattered across a wide area, it is necessary to rent a car to drive the 1-4 hours from the city to the dive sites.
 Local dive shops rent out tanks, weights, and any other required equipment to certified divers to explore shore diving in Adelaide on their own schedules.
 Some of the dive sites further from the city have service stations nearby to fill tanks for divers’ convenience.
 If guided diving is preferred, there are plenty of dive shops in Adelaide offering guided tours of the best shore diving in Adelaide.